umitkara/Data-Structures/README.md

     Also array elements stored in memory in **contiguous memory locations**.
 This means that the elements are stored in order and there is no gap between them.

     An array could be `static` or `dynamic`. *Static* arrays are created at compile time and *dynamic* arrays are created at run time.
-Difference between *static* and *dynamic* arrays is that *static* arrays could store fixed number of elements and *dynamic* arrays could store unlimited number of elements.
+Difference between *static* and *dynamic* arrays is that *static* arrays could store fixed number of elements and *dynamic* arrays could store unlimited number of elements theoroticly.
 But each time the *dynamic* array reached its maximum capacity, a new memory location is allocated to store the new elements and all the old elements are copied to the new memory location.

 - **Structure (Record)**:

     A record, structure or struct for short is a collection of data that is used to store data.
 Record is a collection of fields, possibly of different data types, typically in a fixed number and sequence.

     The fields of a record are called members and the members are accessed by name.

+    Size of the memory block that stores the record is the **sum of the sizes of all the members**.

 - **Union**: